 When you see these things, that’s what rich people have.
 But actually, it’s not what got them there.
 That’s a very important distinction.

-“An asset is anything of value or a resource of value that can be converted into cash.”
+Well, an asset is anything of value or a resource of value that can be converted into cash.
+It is something that brings you money in, so it is an income-producing asset.

 Rich People Buy Assets, Poor People Buy Liabilities